-One hundred thirty-three reported sightings rated 4 or 5 (most credible) during 2018 (Table 1).
+One hundred twenty-two reported sightings rated 4 or 5 (most credible) during 2020 (Table 1).
 Sightings occurred in all Bear Management Units (BMUs) except Lakeshore.
-No known mortalities occurred during 2018 (Table 2, Figure 3).
+Two known human-caused mortalities of a subadult female and a subadult male occurred during 2020 (Table 2, Figure 3).
+Sightings of females with young or mortalities that occur outside the recovery zone are counted in the closest BMU.

-Recovery Target 1: 6 females with cubs over a running 6-year average both inside the recovery zone and within a 10 mile area immediately surrounding the recovery zone.
+Recovery Target 1: 6 females with cubs over a running 6-year average both inside the recovery zone and within a 10-mile area immediately surrounding the US portion of the recovery zone.

 Cubs are offspring in the first 12 months of life and yearlings are offspring in their second 12 months.
-The recovery plan (USFWS 1993) indicates that female with cub sightings within 10 miles of the recovery zone count toward recovery goals.
-Eight credible sightings of a female with cubs occurred during 2018 in Blue-Grass, LeClerc, and State Lands BMUs or Bears Outside Recovery Zone (BORZ) units (Tables 1, 3, 4, 5 and Fig. 4).
-There appeared to be 4 unduplicated females with cubs in the recovery area during 2018.
-Nineteen credible sightings of a female with yearlings or 2-year-olds occurred in Blue-Grass, Long-Smith, Myrtle, State Lands, Pack River, and BC BMUs or BORZ in 2018.
-Unduplicated sightings of females with cubs (including Canada) varied from 1-6 per year and averaged 3.5 per year from 2013-18 (Tables 3, 4).
+The recovery plan (USFWS 1993) indicates that female with cub sightings within 10 miles of the US portion of the recovery zone count toward recovery goals.
+Eleven credible sightings of a female with cubs occurred during 2020 in Blue-Grass and Long-Smith, Myrtle, and State Lands BMUs or Bears Outside Recovery Zone (BORZ) units (Tables 1, 3, 4, 5 and Fig. 4).
+There appeared to be 4 unduplicated females with cubs in the recovery area during 2020.
+Seven credible sightings of a female with yearlings or 2-year-olds occurred in Blue-Grass and Myrtle BMUs in 2020.
+Unduplicated sightings of females with cubs (including Canada) varied from 2-6 per year and averaged 3.83 per year from 2015-2020 (Tables 3, 4).
 Recovery plan targets require a running 6-year average of 6.0 females with cubs per year and therefore this target has not been met.

-Recovery Criteria 2: 7 of 10 BMU's occupied by females with young from a running 6-year sum of verified evidence.
+Recovery Target 2: 7 of 10 BMU's occupied by females with young from a running 6-year sum of verified evidence.

-Seven of 10 BMUs in the U.S. portion of the recovery zone and the BC BMU had sightings of females with young (cubs, yearlings, or 2-year-olds) during 2013-18 (Fig. 4 and Table 5).
-Occupied U.S. BMUs were: Blue-Grass, LeClerc, Long-Smith, Myrtle, Salmo-Priest, State Lands, and Sullivan-Hughes BMUs.
+Eight of 10 BMUs in the U.S. portion of the recovery zone and two of six BC BMUs had sightings of females with young (cubs, yearlings, or 2-year-olds) during 2015-2020 (Fig. 4 and Table 5).
+Occupied U.S. BMUs were: Ball-Trout, Blue-Grass, LeClerc, Long-Smith, Myrtle, Salmo-Priest, State Lands, and Sullivan-Hughes BMUs.
+Occupied BC BMUs included Boundary and Three Sisters.
 Recovery plan criteria indicate the need for 7 of 10 U.S. BMUs to be occupied.
+This target has been met.

-Recovery Criteria 3: The running 6-year average of known, human-caused mortality should not exceed 4 percent of the population estimate based on the most recent 3-year sum of females with cubs.
+Recovery Target3: The running 6-year average of known, human-caused mortality should not exceed 4 percent of the population estimate based on the most recent 3-year sum of females with cubs.
 No more than 30 percent shall be females.
 These mortality limits cannot be exceeded during any 2 consecutive years for recovery to be achieved.